JayMass5800/HabitV8/TESTING_IN_APP_PURCHASE_CUTOFF.md

 1. Go to Settings → Premium Version
 2. Tap "Simulate Trial Expiry (Debug)"
 3. Confirm the action
-4. Restart the app
+4. Restart the app or navigate to any main screen
 5. Verify that:
+   - **Entire app is locked** with a lock screen
-   - Status shows "Trial Expired - Upgrade to Premium"
+   - Lock screen shows "Trial Period Ended" message
+   - Only "Upgrade to Premium" and "Restore Purchases" buttons are available
-   - Premium features are locked/disabled
+   - Cannot access any app features until purchase
-   - User is prompted to purchase when accessing premium features

 ### Scenario 3: Test Premium Access
 1. From expired trial state (Scenario 2)
+2. Tap "Upgrade to Premium" on the lock screen
-2. Go to Settings → Premium Version
+3. In the purchase screen, go back to Settings → Premium Version
-3. Tap "Simulate Premium Purchase (Debug)"
+4. Tap "Simulate Premium Purchase (Debug)"
-4. Confirm the action
+5. Confirm the action
-5. Restart the app
 6. Verify that:
+   - **App lock is removed** and full access is restored
    - Status shows "Premium Active"
-   - All premium features are unlocked
+   - All features are now accessible
-   - No trial limitations apply
+   - No restrictions on app usage

 ### Scenario 4: Test Trial Reset
 1. From any state (trial, expired, or premium)